NeilJustice/ZenUnitAndMetalMock/README.md

 Testing Rigor Options:

 -randomorder
-   Run test classes and tests in a pseudorandom order.
+   Run test classes, tests, and value-parameterized test cases in a random order.
--randomseed=<Value>
+-randomseed=<M>
-   Set the random seed used by -randomorder and by the ZenUnit::Random<T> family of functions.
+   Set to M the random seed used by -randomorder and by the ZenUnit::Random<T> family of random-value-generating functions.
-   The default random seed is the number of seconds since 1970.
+   The default random seed is the number of seconds since 1970 UTC.
--testruns=<NumberOfTestRuns>
+-testruns=<N>
-   Repeat the running of all tests NumberOfTestRuns times.
+   Repeat the running of all tests N times.
-   Specify -testruns=3 -randomorder for three pseudorandom test run orderings.
+   Specify -testruns=3 -randomorder for three random test run orderings.
    Useful option for continuous integration servers to partially ensure that checked-in unit tests are robust with respect to ordering.
 -noskips